Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Hi-Yield Killzall II is a 41% glyphosate concentrate that reaches the roots within one to two hours and shows visible wilting in as little as three hours on sensitive species.
 The 2.5-gallon container provides a generous volume for large-scale briar eradication along driveways, building foundations, sidewalks, and flower bed borders.
 This non-selective formula kills any vegetation it contacts, so precision in application is essential.

-The fast-acting claim is supported by owner observations comparing it to other generic glyphosate products.
-Many note that briar leaves begin yellowing by the next day and that stems are clearly dead within a week.
+The EPA-approved label lists blackberries and wild blackberry directly among the species this glyphosate concentrate controls, and notes that a second application may be required on hard-to-control species such as blackberry, kudzu, or poison oak.
 The product mixes readily with water and does not require additional surfactant for most applications.
 It is also labeled for use in Roundup Ready crops, adding versatility for agricultural users.

 For the price per ounce of active ingredient, Killzall II competes well against big-brand alternatives.
 The main limitation is its non-selective nature — any drift onto desirable plants will cause damage.
 Using a shielded sprayer or spot-treatment wand is recommended when briars are growing near ornamentals or garden beds.